Dedicated to helping students succeed in middle school, high school, college and beyond.

 Maria received a Bachelor’s Degree in Behavioral Science and Sociology from San Jose State University.
 Upon graduation, she served with City Year for two years as a tutor, mentor, and team leader in East San Jose.
 She spent the last five years as Middle School Program Director with Building Futures Now, a nonprofit organization that worked to develop the academic and interpersonal potential of underserved students in East Palo Alto before merging with Peninsula Bridge in 2017.
 Maria is currently completing a Masters degree in Counseling Psychology at Santa Clara University.

-Middle School Advisor
+Middle School Academic Advisor

-joined the Peninsula Bridge team in 2017.
+Rebecca joined the Peninsula Bridge team in 2017.
 She received her BA from Brandeis University in Waltham, MA.
 In the years since graduation she's worked as a director of after-school education programs at Congregation Beth Am and as an elementary school teacher.
 She has also taught English as a Second Language at the Day Worker Center of Mountain View.
 In her free time Rebecca enjoys reading, playing music, and spending time with family and friends.

 High School Academic Advisor